tomwhartung/jmws_accoutrements/doc/devops/https-ssl/lets_encrypt/2-certbot.md

 Note that we want to have a separate certificate for each site.

-- [ ] If we are setting up a new server, try to re-use the existing certificates.
+- [ ] If we are setting up a new server, copy and re-use the existing certificates.
 - [ ] If we are setting up a new site, see the details in `6b-https-lets_encrypt-configuration.md` in this directory:
   - https://github.com/tomwhartung/jmws_accoutrements/blob/master/doc/ubuntu/specific_hosts/2016-ava/6b-https-lets_encrypt-configuration.md